Elijah-Phifer/PlanetSim/README.md

 ```
 #### 2. Static interactive

 The `Static_interactive(:direct_pairwise, data, sim, sun_mass)` function produces a simple gui that allows the user to change the mass of the sun.
+Simply move the slider to the desired value and press the `simulate` button to rerun the simulation

 ```julia
 plt2 = Static_interactive(:direct_pairwise, data, sim,sun_mass)